waseemfarooq47/namaste-react/README.md

 ## Mostly Common hooks

-- useState -- super powerful react variables
+# useState -- super powerful react variables

+# useSatte hook cases

+1.Never use usestate hook in condition.
+2.Always use higher hierarchy

-- useEffect -- will be called after the componenet has been rendered.
+# useEffect -- will be called after the componenet has been rendered.
 It has 3 cases:

-# use state hook cases
+# useEffect hook cases

 - 1.if no dependency array => use effect is called on every render.
 - 2.if with empty dpendency array[] => useEffect is called on initial render(just once).
 - 2.if dependency array[values] => useEffect is called everytime when the value array[values] is changed.